Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 __1. Generate Built-In user passwords__

 _This step can be ignored, when you are using an existing Elasticsearch cluster._
 Elasticsearch is initially configured with a number of built-in users, that don't have a password by default.
 So, the first step is to generate passwords for these users.
+It is assumed that the following command is executed on the first elasticsearch1 node:
 ```
 docker exec elasticsearch1 /bin/bash -c "bin/elasticsearch-setup-passwords auto --batch --url https://localhost:9200"
 ```